- A+ BBB Rating

-This process is probably the MOST important step to lowering a basement and is the main reason we require an engineering assessment and drawings.
-Since all foundations rely on the basement floor slab to create counter-pressure toward the foundation footings, a bench footing is installed around the base of the walls to reinstate the structural integrity.
-Steel reinforcing rods (rebar) is strategically placed between the existing footing and the new bench footing being installed to provide the required strength needed to manage the thousands of pounds of pressure that will be exerted on the foundation.
+This process is the most important step to lowering a basement and is the main reason we require an engineering assessment and drawings.
+Since all foundations rely on the basement floor slab to create counter-pressure against the foundation footings, a bench footing is installed around the base of the walls to reinstate the structural integrity.
+Steel reinforcing rods (rebar) are placed between the existing footing and the new bench footing being installed to provide the required strength needed to manage the thousands of pounds of pressure that will be exerted on the foundation.

 We work closely with structural engineers to create the wood forms to the correct specifications for the concrete being poured and to ensure we maintain the structural integrity of the foundation walls and footings.

 1st Building Inspection Required:

 Before concrete can be poured, a building inspector is required to visit the site to make sure all the re-bar is in the right place and to ensure that the bench footing will fully reinstate the structural stability of the home.

 Once the wooden forms for the bench footings are completed and inspected we are ready to pour the new concrete.
 Basement Technologies® will arrange for a concrete truck to deliver and pour the concrete.
 The concrete is usually delivered down a chute through a basement window.
 The workers inside spread the concrete around the basement and a concrete finished smooths the surface to complete the floor.

 At this point of the project inspections are required by both the Structural Engineer and the building inspector to ensure all engineered requirements have been met.